Related Topics

 For years, NCOA has been committed to changing the trajectory of falls-related injuries by helping older adults gain the confidence and skills needed to prevent a fall.
 This continues to be a priority considering falls are the leading cause of fatal and non-fatal injuries among older adults, leading to serious injuries and increased risk of additional falls.

-Every year we spearhead Falls Prevention Awareness Week, an awareness and activation campaign that reaches millions of people.
+Every year we spearhead Falls Prevention Awareness Week (FPAW), an awareness and activation campaign that reaches millions of people.
 Learn more about the impact of these efforts by reading our reports below.

-The 16th Annual Falls Prevention Awareness Week was observed by 40 states and reached over 3 million people through education, falls risk screening, advocacy, digital, and traditional media.
+The 17th Annual Falls Prevention Awareness Week was observed by 34 states and reached over 9 million people through education, falls risk screening, advocacy, and both digital and traditional media.

 Falls Prevention Awareness Week impact throughout the years